rubenhed/Ruben_Hedstrom_Portfolio/README.md

 # Ruben_Hedstrom_Portfolio
 Below are projects done in Python, C and Java.
-[Here](Courses.pdf) are courses taken in University.

 # [Snake game using Reinforcement learning](https://github.com/rubenhed/Python/tree/main/Snake_RL)
 * Reinforcement learning algorithm that learns to play the game snake from zero.